 1 Title of Module Systematic Reviews for Policy and Practice

 2 Module Code TROP973

 4 Semester 2

 6 Credit Value 10

-7 Module Convenor Paul Garner
+7 Module Convenor Rachael Milligan

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor.

 17 Programme(s) for which this Module is Required None

-18 Programme(s) for which this Module is Optional MTID, MTP, MIPH, MIPHA, MIPHSRH, MIPHP&M, MHS
+18 Programme(s) for which this Module is Optional MTID, MTP, MIPH, MIPHHA, MIPHSRH, MIPHP&M, MHS

+19 Aim of the Module

-This module aims to provide students with the skills and confidence to appraise, interpret and use systematic reviews, and to know how to use them in evidence-informed policy making
+This module aims to provide students with the knowledge, skills and confidence to appraise, interpret and use systematic reviews.

-In this module you will learn how to find, read, appraise and interpret systematic reviews, and explore ways in which research evidence is used in building policy and practice.
-The module convenors co-ordinate the Cochrane Infectious Diseases Group, a global network of researchers, public health specialists and clinicians committed to preparing, updating and using research evidence to guide interventions to tackle tropical diseases and other health problems in low and middle income countries.
-The Cochrane Infectious Diseases Group comprise world leaders in this area, and contribute to many Global and National policy and guideline developments, and many of the materials used in this module come from this work.
+Evidence-informed policy and practice depends on research synthesis and systematic reviews, and this module will help you develop expertise in this area.
+You will learn how to find, read, appraise and interpret systematic reviews, and explore ways in which research evidence is used in building policy and practice.
+The module convenors co-ordinate the Cochrane Infectious Diseases Group, who introduced evidence-informed approaches to tropical diseases and are a large global network of researchers, public health specialists and clinicians carrying out systematic reviews.
+The module builds on the experience and reviews from Cochrane and other systematic reviews that are high quality and how this can be used in structured and transparent policy development.
+The module is full of personal experiences in policy formulation that illustrate what a messy and political process it often is!

 The module is taught through interactive sessions involving discussion and group work exercises.
 The module is assessed by a 1.5 hour examination (20%) that will test your ability to appraise and interpret systematic reviews, and a 1500 word written assignment (80%) in which you will use up-to-date methods to create an evidence summary for a specific policy question.

-No. Learning Outcome Mode of Assessment Method of Teaching 1 Identify, appraise and interpret systematic reviews relevant to public health.
-Examination Lectures, seminars, tutorials 2 Assess the quality of research evidence and apply evidence to policy and practice using appropriate tools.
-Assignment Seminars, tutorials 3 Discuss critically influences on evidence-informed practice at global, national and local levels, and articulate a variety of strategies to improve decision-making.
+No. Learning Outcome Mode of Assessment Method of Teaching 1 Find, appraise and interpret systematic reviews relevant to public health and primary care.
+Examination Lectures, seminars, tutorials 2 Apply approaches to use evidence to policy formulation.
+Assignment Seminars, tutorials 3 Discuss critically influences on evidence-informed practice at global, national and local levels.
 Assignment Seminars, tutorials

 1 Title of Module HIV in Resource Limited Settings

 2 Module Code TROP974

 4 Semester 2

 6 Credit Value 10

-7 Module Convenor Ralf Weigel
+7 Module Convenor Miriam Taegtmeyer

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will hold a Medical degree or have completed at least two years of undergraduate study and will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the programme at the discretion of the Module Convenor.

 17 Programme(s) for which this Module is Required MTID

 18 Programme(s) for which this Module is Optional MTP

+19 Aim of the Module